Average Net Worth by Age in America: The Complete Data

 Regardless of where you currently stand, the levers for building net worth are consistent across all ages and income levels.

-Increase the gap between income and spending.
-Net worth grows when you consistently spend less than you earn and invest the difference.
+Spend less than you earn.
+Invest the difference.
+That's the whole game.
 The Zero-Based Budget can help you identify where money is going and redirect it toward wealth building.

 Build home equity strategically.
 For most Americans, their home is their largest asset.
 Making extra mortgage payments or choosing a 15-year mortgage accelerates equity building.
 The Early Mortgage Payoff Calculator shows the impact of extra payments, and our guide on refinancing can help you assess whether a lower rate would accelerate the process.

-Eliminate high-interest debt.
-Credit card debt at 20-25% interest destroys wealth faster than most investments build it.
-Paying off high-interest debt is effectively a guaranteed 20-25% return.
+Kill high-interest debt.
+Credit card debt at 20-25% destroys wealth faster than investing builds it.
+Paying it off is a guaranteed 20-25% return.
 See our guide on paying off credit card debt.

-Invest consistently in low-cost index funds.
-Over the long term, the stock market has returned approximately 7-10% annually after inflation.
+Invest consistently in index funds.
+The market has returned roughly 7-10% annually after inflation.
+The key word is consistently.
 The Compound Interest Calculator can show you the long-term impact of consistent investing at various rates.

 Net Worth FAQ